 Important info for autistic drivers!

-In the mean time, the DVLA advised me to continue to follow my doctors advice on whether I should drive or not.
+In the meantime, the DVLA advised me to continue to follow my doctors advice on whether I should drive or not.

 Inform your car insurance company